Translate

 To begin with this name is to begin from stillness, from wholeness, from the recognition that the intelligence that moves galaxies is the same intelligence guiding your next breath.
 It is a return to the awareness that everything you seek is already held within the One who is nearer than your own being.
 In this recognition, the journey becomes simple, that is to remain open, to listen deeply, and to allow the mercy that shapes all things to shape you from within.

-90.1 I do not swear with this al balad / the habitual domain (thought-forms, emotional reactions, conditioned patterns and personalities).
+90.1 I do not swear with this al balad / the established inner patterns (unfolding through thought-forms, emotional reactions, conditioned patterns and personalities).

-90.2 And you are hillun / permissible with this al balad / habitual domain.
+90.2 And you are hillun / permissible with this al balad / the established inner patterns.

 90.3 And waalidin / fatherly nourisher (independent thoughts and assertive emotions) and what he walada / produced (thoughts he gave birth to).

-NOTES : The verse now turns inward again, but more subtly.
-Having revealed the habitual domain, and your freedom within it, it points to the engine that builds that domain.
+NOTES : Having revealed the established inner patterns, and your freedom within it, it points to the engine that builds that domain.
 Waalid is that inner principle which initiates, asserts, projects, and directs.
 It is the movement of the mind that says, “I know.”
 “I decide.”
 “I will.”
 This is the fatherly current of consciousness, independent thought, decisive emotion, the drive to act, define, and control.

 And what he walad, what he produces, are the offspring of this movement, that is, opinions, conclusions, strategies, self-images, narratives.
 Each thought gives birth to another.
 Each assertion generates consequences.
 Each attempt to stand as an independent center multiplies further mental forms.
 The verse is not condemning this process.
 It is illuminating it.